Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 I've been always trying to stay away from various TS features (for a good reasons btw.) to stay in Idiomatic/Standard JavaScript space as much as possible.

-This post is describes various patterns/tips that I "invented/learned" and have been using while using TypeScript and React for building UI's.
+This article describes various patterns/tips that I "invented/learned" and have been using while using TypeScript and React for building UI's.

+> While initially, this blog post introduces "only" 10 tips, I may add additional ones in the future, so definitely check this post time to time for any updates 😎

-Whole post is written in "A Style guide style" with 3 subcategories for every tip/pattern:
+Whole article is written in a "Style guide style" with 3 sub-categories for every tip/pattern which consists of:

-- Don't
+- Don't ( code example what you shouldn't be doing)
-- Do or Good/Better
+- Do or Good/Better (code example what you should be doing)
-- Why
+- Why (reasoning/explanation)

+With that covered, let's hop into 10 TypeScript Pro tips/patterns with ( or without ) React.

 ---